quilime/organelle-monome/README.md

 ## Plug in Monome

-  It should show up as `/dev/ttyUSB0`
+  After plugging in the Monome via USB, it should show up as `/dev/ttyUSB0`.

-##  Monome Organelle Test Patch
+##  Monome Organelle Test Patches

     Patches/Monome/main.pd

+This patch should connect the Monome to the organelle.
+Each Monome button should illuminate when it's pressed.
+Open the [serialosc] patch to see how the patch connects to serialosc via the start/stop serialosc scripts.

+    Patches/Monome Basic Poly/main.pd

+This patch combines the Basic Poly patch that came with the Organelle, and the Monome's keys.

 # Optional/Alternative: Send/Receive raw bytes with ComPort

-I've included a test patch to experiment with sending serial directly to the Monome with Comport.
+I've also included a test patch to experiment with sending serial directly to the Monome via [comport].
 This is included just to be thourough, and could be useful for other serial interfaces, such as Arduino.

 ## Install [comport]